ae0000/gomin/README.md

 ## About

-This is a port of JSMin (by Doublas Crockford) to the Go programming language (http://golang.org/).
+This is a port of JSMin (by Douglas Crockford) to the Go programming language (http://golang.org/).

 ## Installing